K7MDL2/IC-905_Band_Decoder_on_ESP32-S3/README.md

 The advantage of the boards that provide built-in 5V is they are, or should be, done properly with a fuse and/or current limiting device so you do nto cook the client device in a mishap.
 The biggest feature is no Y cable!

+Speaking of cables, do yourself a favor and inventory your Type C cables.
+C to C and A to C.  Test them to be sure they are not charging-only cables!
+Mark them if they charging only, it will save you grief!
+I found I had 2 of these I was using and spent hours fixing unbroken or partially broken software.
+Easily missed if you are switching cables a lot while testing and do not have working software to star with and thus know what to blame.
+I also lacked 18" cables.
+They are all 6" or 6ft.
+Creates a cable mess.
+I ordered 3-packs of 18" cables, much better on my desktop now.

 #### Pin Assignment